Need help with state nomination?

 Your expression of interest must include the suburb and post code of your Western Australian educational institution campus where you completed your study.

-All students studying in Australia with an Australian training organisation will be able to access their Unique Student Identifier (USI).
-You will be able to access your Western Australian study results through USI.
+All students studying in Australia with an Australian training organisation will be able to access their Unique Student Identifier (USI)(opens in a new tab)

 You must have: